Pop Culture Madness!

 In 1966 Dick Shulze founded his stereo store, 'The Sound of Music.'
 In 1983, he renamed it "Best Buy" and started the current chain of home electronics stores.

-J. Crew began selling through a mail-order catalogue.
+J. Crew began selling through a mail-order catalog.

 Bop Magazine (1983-2014)